tbor111/teresaborcuch.github.io/_posts/blog/2016-12-18-2015-Iowa-Liquor-Sales.md

 title: Iowa Liquor Sales
 ---

-# Where to Open a New Liquor Store According to Linear Regression
+# Predicting Profits with Linear Regression

-A liquor store owner is looking to open a new store in the state of Iowa.
+Suppose a liquor store owner is looking to open a new store in the state of Iowa.
 Given records of Iowa's liquors sales from 2015, I will assess different locations around the state for market potential.
-The records include number of bottles sold, product details, pricing for transactions at 1,161 stores, as well as store location.
-From this data, I can investigate the relationship between store location and total volume of sales to advise the store owner which counties are promising locations to build the next store.
+The records include number of bottles sold, product details, pricing for transactions at 1,161 stores, as well as store location (city and county).
+From this data, I can investigate the relationship between store location and total volume of sales to advise the store owner which area are promising locations to build the next store.

 I hypothesize that the best location to build a store will be counties with few stores, but high sales, as this indicates a large demand but low competition.